Meningitis on Campus

 Vaccination is safe and effective.
 It protects against four of the five most common strains (or types) of bacteria that cause meningitis.
 Approximately 70 to 80 percent of cases in the college age group are caused by strains that are potentially vaccine-preventable.
 The most commonly reported adverse reactions among adolescents and adults in clinical studies were pain at the injection site, headache, and fatigue.
 These respond to simple measures (ibuprofen or acetaminophen) and resolve spontaneously within a few days.

 For More Information

-To learn more about meningitis and immunization, visit Sara Swarer located at Riverhawk Wellness Center 113.
-You may also reach us at 918-444-4735, firstname.lastname@example.org.
+To learn more about meningitis and immunization, visit Sara Swarer located at RiverHawks Wellness Center, room 113.
+You may also reach Sara at 918-444-4735 or firstname.lastname@example.org.

 You also can visit the websites of the American College Health Association, and the Centers for Disease Control and Prevention.